 Students who major in Communication have a wide range of career options available to them after graduation.
-Some examples: community relations director, museum curator, activities director, alumni coordinator, human resource specialists, language arts teacher, and mediation specialist.
+Some examples: communication director, account executive, community relations director, pharmaceutical sales associate, museum curator, activities director, alumni coordinator, quality assurance analyst, special event coordinator, outreach and marketing coordinator, human resource specialist, managing editor, language arts teacher, and mediation specialist.
 The list of career options is as varied as the people who decide to become communication majors.

 Featured Alum: Marc Powers (Speech Communication, 1984) | View Marc's story on CLA Perpsectives